About LDAA

 Do I have Lyme?
 Symptom Checklist

-Lyme disease manifests as a multi-systemic illness that can result in symptoms affecting random parts of the body including the muscles, joints, organs, brain, gastro-intestinal and neurological systems.
+Lyme disease manifests as a multi-systemic illness, usually after a tick bite, that can result in symptoms affecting random parts of the body including the muscles, joints, organs, brain, gastro-intestinal and neurological systems.
 Lyme disease is generally categorised into acute (early) and chronic (late) stages of disease, each with varying symptoms.

 There is an overwhelming need for Lyme-literate practitioners in Australia, both medical and complementary.
-In response to this, LDAA has partnered with Dr Nicola Ducharme to make her online Lyme disease training, Lyme-Ed available to practitioners
+In response to this, LDAA has partnered with Dr Nicola Ducharme to make her online Lyme disease training, Lyme-Ed available to both practitioners and patients.